Firstly, take a look at the image below to understand what makes up the marketing mix.

 - Sales Promotion

 Advertising typically covers communication methods that are paid for like television advertisements, radio commercials, print media, and internet advertisements.
-There are also a wide number of ways which advertising can be done online.
+In contemporary times, there seems to be a shift in focus offline to the online world.

 Public relations, on the other hand, are communications that are typically not paid for.
 This includes press releases, exhibitions, sponsorship deals, seminars, conferences, and events.